sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 ( 2 )

- Four parts of incinerated lead, two parts of swarna-makshika, and one part each of copper, vimala, kanta iron, essence of mica, and sphatika ([quartz](# "* For incineration of quartz, see later in the chapter on genes")) — all of these are to be powdered together and subjected to heat by putam for 30 times, by means of a fire made of 30 pieces of cowdung cakes, found dried in the pasturage, after having been rubbed each time with decoction of triphala.
+ Four parts of incinerated lead, two parts of swarna-makshika, and one part each of copper, vimala, kanta iron, essence of mica, and sphatika (quartz[^26]) — all of these are to be powdered together and subjected to heat by putam for 30 times, by means of a fire made of 30 pieces of cowdung cakes, found dried in the pasturage, after having been rubbed each time with decoction of triphala.
 The ashes, thus prepared, are to be mixed with an equal quantity of trikatu and biranga, finely powdered, and are to be taken in doses of one balla a day, duly mixed with a little of honey and clarified butter.It cures eighty different kinds of diseases due to an abnormal excess of vayu, and especially dhanus-stanbha (titanus), those due to an abnormal excess of phlegm, all sorts of urinary diseases, asthma, kapha, phthisis, anemia, dropsy, fever accompanied with a sensation of coldness, and hydrocele.

+[^26]: "* For incineration of quartz, see later in the chapter on genes"

 **नागस्य अनुपानम् ।**